MuhammadOmerKhan/QuantumSimulator/README.md

 }
 ```
 ## Teleport Class
-The Teleport class extends the Quantum.Intrinsic.CNOT class and implements the Run method, which takes a QuantumSimulator object and an initial state as input and returns the teleported state as output.
+The Teleport class implements the Run method, which takes a QuantumSimulator object and an initial state as input and returns the teleported state as output.

 ```csharp
 using System;